romana1234/ada-template-website/website.md

 ### Observational study: for similar careers, do actors participate in more movies than actresses?

 Many confounders could potentially affect the number of women in movies.
 As an example, a man screenwriter is more likely to write a script with a more men-dominated point of view and hence cast more men as if the script was written by a woman.
-In order to try and mitigate the effect of confounders, a 1-on-1 matching observational study was performed based on these matching criterias: year of the actor's first movie, age of the actor for its first movie, age of the actor for its last movie, career length and ethnicity of the actor.
+In order to try and mitigate the effect of confounders, a 1-on-1 matching observational study was performed based on these matching criteria: year of the actor's first movie, age of the actor for its first movie, age of the actor for its last movie, career length and ethnicity of the actor.
+Based on these criteria, an actor and an actress were matched and the number of movies they participated in were compared.
+As the distribution of the number of movies is heavy tailed, the natural logarithm of the movie count was used.
+It yileds the following result:

+**barplot observational study**

+From the plot above it seems that men and women with similar careers do play, on average, in the same amount of movies.
+A simple t-test allows to verify that observation.
+The t-test between the two averages gives a p-values = 0.96 which clearly shows that the null hypothesis (the two samples have identical averages) cannot be rejected.

+--
+mettre fans conclusion partie 1
+The information given from this observational study suggests that men and women with similar careers, play in the same number of movies.
+However, the analyses performed in this section does not give information about the type of roles the actors/actresses played (main or secondary roles).
+It is possible that in a movie with the same number of women and men cast, actors play dignifying roles whereas women play secondary, more demeaning roles.
+--

+### Based on the information from our dataset, what are the predictors of the female share in a movie?